Strangebrewer/01-bamazon/README.md

 ---
 ### 1-Description :page\_facing\_up:
-Mock Storefront CLI application with three levels of interaction with a MySQL database.
+Bootcamp assignment number 14 (or so).
+A Mock Storefront CLI application with three levels of interaction with a MySQL database.
 There is the Customer interface for buying, the Manager interface for managing inventory, and the Supervisor interface for viewing total profits and adding new product categories.

 ---
 ### 2-Technologies  :computer: